Monday, December 12, 2005

 Google today announced that its hosted Web analytics service, Google Analytics, is now free.

-National Semiconductor, Ritz Interactive, Agency.com and Deckers Outdoor Corporation use Google Analytics.
+Formerly known as Urchin from Google, Google Analytics is designed to help businesses use performance data to improve their online marketing campaigns and Web sites.
+Google Analytics is already used by many of the top properties on the Web, including dozens of Fortune 500 companies.
+Businesses such as The Financial Times, National Semiconductor, Ritz Interactive, Agency.com and Deckers Outdoor Corporation use Google Analytics.
 "We want to give all online marketers and publishers access to powerful Web analytics to help them better understand what their customers want.
 With this knowledge, businesses can create more accurate advertising and build better Web sites," said Paul Muret, Google engineering director, and one of the founders of Urchin.

 Muret said by making the service free, Google aims to give all Web sites -- large and small -- the tools they need to better serve their customers, make more money, and improve the Web experience for everyone.
 According to the search titan, Google Analytics can enhance every aspect of online marketing -- from selecting and bidding on effective keywords, to determining the most relevant offers in e-mail campaigns, to optimizing Web site design.
 By acting on this information, Google said businesses of all sizes can attract more visitors, convert more prospects to customers, and improve the overall return on their marketing investment.
 Google said Google Analytics is simple enough for businesses new to Web analytics to get started quickly, and sophisticated enough for the most advanced online marketers.